gravitational/teleport/rfd/00xx-kubernetes-access-cluster-discovery.md

 Teleport will only provide access to API and will not enroll, automatically, databases or applications like Prometheus or Grafana that easily configured in a situation where Teleport Agent is installed into the cluster.

 The IAM mapping between Teleport IAM Role and Kubernetes roles is a complex and tedious process that must be done by the operator.
 Without it, Teleport cannot enroll the cluster.
+The AWS EKS team has a feature request to add an external API that allows configuring access to the cluster without manually editing the `configmap` that is on the cluster ([aws/containers-roadmap#185](https://github.com/aws/containers-roadmap/issues/185)).

 ### UX